derdoktor667/DShotRMT/README.md

 1.  **Signal Generation (TX):** The library uses an RMT 'bytes_encoder'.
 This encoder is configured with the specific pulse durations for DShot '0' and '1' bits based on the selected speed (e.g., DSHOT300, DSHOT600).
 When a user calls `sendThrottle()`, the library constructs a 16-bit DShot frame (11-bit throttle, 1-bit telemetry request, 4-bit CRC) and hands it to the RMT encoder.
 The RMT hardware then autonomously generates the correct electrical signal on the specified GPIO pin.

-2.  **Bidirectional Telemetry (RX) - Now with Full GCR Telemetry:** For bidirectional communication, the library configures a second RMT channel in receive mode on the same GPIO.
+2.  **Bidirectional Telemetry (RX) - Now with Full GCR Telemetry:** **Note: For bidirectional DShot, an external pull-up resistor (e.g., 2k Ohm to 3.3V) is required on the DShot GPIO pin for proper telemetry reception.** For bidirectional communication, the library configures a second RMT channel in receive mode on the same GPIO.
 An interrupt service routine (`_on_rx_done`) is registered.
 When the ESC sends back a telemetry signal, the RMT peripheral captures it.
 The interrupt code intelligently differentiates between eRPM-only frames (21 GCR bits) and full telemetry frames (110 GCR bits).
 It then decodes the GCR-encoded signal (including 5B/4B GCR decoding for full telemetry), validates its CRC, and stores the resulting eRPM value or full telemetry data (temperature, voltage, current, consumption, RPM) in thread-safe `atomic` variables.
 The main application can then poll for this data using the `getTelemetry()` method, which now returns a comprehensive `dshot_result_t` with all available telemetry fields.

 ## ⏱️ DShot Timing Information